CDP2-Mobile/App-Launch-Time-Analysis/PITCHME.md

 * Less number of classes and methods
 * Use more Swift
-* Use more swift structs than classes
+* Swift structs over classes
 * Mark classes as final if not required to be inherited

 ---